The Ultimate Guide to New York DWI Law

 How a Lawyer Helps

 Facing a DWI charge is stressful.
-You need an experienced lawyer to see you through the entire process, provide you with expert advice and counsel, guide you through the legal process and represent you in the courtroom.
+You need an experienced lawyer who understands New York DWI law to see you through the entire process, provide you with expert advice and counsel, guide you through the legal process and represent you in the courtroom.
 Over the years, we have learned that a prompt restoration of driving privileges after an arrest for DWI in New York assumes paramount importance.

 It is essential to be mindful of a key issue that can have a major impact on whether you are convicted for DWI in New York: was breath, blood or urine testing conducted after the arrest and were the results over the legal limit?
 If these tests were performed, you are in some luck because that is where a lawyer can make all the difference in the world.